suspect-devices/digithink/docs/rethinkeverything/README.md

   * All active work behind at least one firewall.
     * Automate pushes (including this site).
     * Streamline/cleanup html generation
+    * It should also be replicated in at least one other location
 ### Let's go to your place.

   * Ticketing systems should be more like distributed <del>punch</del><i>note</i>cards. --trac